bestZwei/ipfsbed/README.md

    - You can select which files to download
    - Download individual files or all files as a ZIP archive
    - Copy links to individual files

+### Upload History Page

+You can view your upload history by clicking the "上传历史" (Upload History) link in the top-right corner.
+The history page allows you to:

+- View all files and folders you have uploaded (stored in your browser)
+- Search, filter by type/time/encryption, and sort your uploads
+- Export your upload history as a JSON file, or import history from another browser
+- Delete individual records, batch delete, or clear all history
+- Copy share links or CIDs directly from the history page

+> **Note:** Upload history is stored locally in your browser and is not synced between devices.

 ## Advanced Features